VishnuArukat/tutors/Angular JS/readme.txt

 Angular js tutorial For Beginers
 +++++++++++++++++++++++++++++++++++++

+Get the different dependancies for the AJS from the following website  https://cdnjs.com/libraries/angular.js/1.5.6

 "When using the tutorial files use the wamp server since file type protocol doesnt allow cross site ajax request "

 Angular js is used for SPA - single page app which consist of single page website.And it is a MVC framework.